CopernicaMarketingSoftware/Documentation/Yothalot/cpp-mapreduce.md

 to implement your mapper step in `map()`, your reducer step in `reduce()`, and your writer step in `write()`.

 ## Mapping

-The `map()` method is used to map the input data to keys and values, the first part of the mapreduce process.
-The input data for the mapper process is passed to `map()` via its first argument, of type `const char *`, that holds the buffer, and its second argument that holds the size of the buffer.
-Note that each single piece of data that you pass to your Yothalot program will result in a call to `map()`.
-So, although it is possible to call map on each single piece of data, this will result in a lot of calls to map, each call having some overhead.
-Therefore, you want to provide `map()` with enough data in that single argument to keep it busy for a while.
-E.g. you can pass strings that contain the name of a file that contains some data that you want to map.
-If you pass file names, map can nicely run in parallel on each file and the overhead is not to large.
+The `map()` method is used to map the keys and values, the first part of the mapreduce process.
+The keys and values for the mapper process are passed to `map()` via its first argument, of type `Yothalot::Key`, and its second argument, of type Yothalot::Value.
+The Yothalot::Key and Yothalot::Value types are tupples whose fields can be of type `int32_t`, `int64_t`, and string types.
+More information on these types is given in the [Yothalot Classes](copernica-docs:Yothalot/cpp-classes) documentation

 The third argument that `map()` receives is used to provide `map()` the information what to do with the data once it has been mapped into keys and values.
 The argument is of type `Yothalot::Reducer`.
 This `Yothalot::Reducer` class has one member